adkelley/javascript-to-purescript/tut05/README.md

   either (\_ -> ys <> x) \_ -> ys
 ```

 This tip is straightforward and very useful in practice.
 In the PureScript example above, notice the expression `filter (_ == x) ys`.
 You may be wondering why I didn't write it as `filter (\y -> y == x) ys`.
-Well, because I'm using an anonymous function argument `_`, which represents an anonymous argument in the predicate portion of the filter function.
+Well, because I'm using an anonymous function argument `_`, represented in the predicate portion of the filter function.
 Think of `_` as a little syntax sugar that helps to shorten your code.
-You'll be pleased to know that it works for Records and other types of expressions as well.
-You can learn everything you need to know about anonymous function arguments in this [blog post](https://github.com/paf31/24-days-of-purescript-2016/blob/master/7.markdown), which is part of the series '24-days-of-purescript-2016'.
+You'll be pleased to know that anonymous function arguments work for Records and other types of expressions, as well.
+You can learn everything you need to know about them in this [blog post](https://github.com/paf31/24-days-of-purescript-2016/blob/master/7.markdown), which is part of the series '24-days-of-purescript-2016'.

 ## Example 5 - `let` vs. `where` keywords